run-llama/llama_index/docs/guides/use_cases.md

 ```

 ### Use Case: Combining information across multiple indices

-Say you have information in two or more different data sources (e.g. Notion and Slack).
+You have information in two or more different data sources (e.g. Notion and Slack).
 You want to explicitly synthesize an answer combining information in these data sources.

 While a single vector store may implicitly do so (the top-k nearest neighbor text chunks could be from Notion or Slack), a better data structure for explicitly doing this would be the List Index `GPTListIndex`.